 Employee recognition programs that only promote high achievements tend to cast down other qualities in employees because they indicate that other attributes are unimportant.
 An ideal employee possesses a high work ethic, integrity, punctuality, and excellent communication skills and hence should be recognized and rewarded for all these qualities.

 No nomination system

 Since without a nomination system, a recognition program may give your employees the impression that the program is unfair.
 It is essential to have a structured program that treats all employees fairly and rewards them for their commitment.

 An employee recognition idea that makes one employee happy may not get appreciation from another.
 The same is the case with companies.
 A program that works for one may not be feasible for another.
 Employee recognition programs that provide personalized appreciation are more meaningful.
 For this reason, go above and beyond to learn what benefits your employees like and dislike.

 Ensure rewards are meaningful for employees

-The primary goal of employee rewards and recognition programs is to make employees feel engaged and valued.
+Firstly, the primary goal of employee rewards and recognition programs is to make employees feel engaged and valued.
 So, conduct preliminary research to determine what makes your employees happy.

 Alignment to business and HR objectives

-Consider what your organization hopes to achieve with the program.
+Secondly, consider what your organization hopes to achieve with the program.
 If you know your company’s specific goal, you can design a targeted employee recognition program.
 Some businesses create a plan to

 - Improve productivity